felipehcrfernandes/digital-lib/README.md

 Reasoning:

 - simpler models and foreign keys
-- easier manual testing in Swagger/Postman
 - compact and efficient key representation for a small relational SQLite-backed service
 - enough for a single-service case with no distributed ID generation needs
+- Avoid adding unnecessary complexity that could affect performance in more complex future queries.

 ## Architecture